 Follow this list to ensure that you don’t forget anything before the new school year starts.
 Keep this list in your household binder or school binder for ready reference throughout the school year.

-40 Back-to-School Shopping Tips to Save Money
+40 Back-to-School Budgeting Tips to Save Money

-- Create a back to school shopping inventory list.
+- Create a back-to-school shopping inventory list.
 If you want help, you can download this one.

-Create a handy wish-list- Create and prioritize your list of back-to-school shopping needs.
+Create a handy wish list- Create and prioritize your list of back-to-school shopping needs.
 Always remember to focus on what absolutely need for your school year and your children’s next stage of growth.
 Everything else just occupies the dust and wastes money.

 - Shop your home and office for what you already have but stored away.
-Sometimes, we forget that we have pens, pencils and other school supplies bought last year.
+Sometimes, we forget that we have pens, pencils, and other school supplies bought last year.
 Dig them out and put them in the inventory sheet.

 - Take your budget out and see how much room you have in there for school supplies.
 If you have not created a budget yet, use this simple budget worksheet.